 Playing a Game in Your Organization

-Due to the current circumstances, we are only able to facilitate games using our online format.
-However, this enables us to facilitate games across the world, with no travel necessary.
-Online games typically include between four and twelve players and typically last about four hours.
+Until recently we have only been able to facilitate games using our online format.
+This does enable us to facilitate games across the world, with no travel necessary.
+However, now we are able to facility in person games again.
+Games typically include between four and twelve players and typically last about four hours.

 A standard game tends to take around four hours, including introductions and summaries.
 Every round of player actions represent two years in-game, with games frequently spanning ten to fourteen years, covering the global dynamics of competing AI laboratories and state actors into the 2030’s.